xavdid/website/posts/augmenting-automation-on-ios/index.md

 title: Augmenting Automation on iOS With the Power of Python and Workflow
 fact: Members of the Sons of Liberty disguised as Mohawk Indians dump hundreds of crates of tea into Boston harbor as a protest against the Tea Act.
 fact_year: 1773
-tags: [automation, iOS, Workflow, python, Launch Center Pro]
+tags: [automation, deals, IFTTT, projects, Python, Shortcuts]
 ---

 > AppShoppper.
 Launch Center Pro.
 IFTTT.
 Pythonista.